vWernay/lua/README.md

 1. Modify implementation to follow updated "Avoid taking the address of a 'TValue' field" (or reference) convention.
 1. `glmMat_set` support for tables, e.g., `mat[i] = { ... }`, by using `glmH_tovector`.
 1. Improve support for `glm::mat3x4` and `glm::mat4x3`.

+### Planned Features

+1. One downside to vectors/quaternions being an explicit `Value` is that they increase the minimum Value size to at least 16 bytes.
+Given that types in Lua are fairly transparent, it may be beneficial to introduce, or at least experiment with, a compile-time option to make vector/quaternion types collectible.
+1. Support for integer vectors/matrices.
+Either by introducing an additional type, e.g., `LUA_TVECTORI`, or splitting the vector tag `LUA_TVECTOR` into `LUA_TVECTOR2`, `LUA_TVECTOR3`, `LUA_TVECTOR4`, and `LUA_TQUAT` and use variant bits for the primitive type.
+1. Support for meshes and retrofit current spatial indexing structures for triangles; consider BSPs.
+1. Include broad phase collision scripting examples, e.g., dynamic AABB tree and/or multibox sweep-and-prune.
+1. Initial support for frustums (both orthographic and perspective) and OBBs, or, at minimum, the more computationally complex parts of these structures.
+1. A significantly less efficient shared-library implementation, using tables and/or userdata instead of first-class types, for Lua5.1, Lua5.2, Lua5.3, Lua5.4, and [LuaJIT](https://github.com/LuaJIT/LuaJIT).

 ## Benchmarking